oplS16projects/Racket-Weather/README.md

 ```

 ###JT Shepple
 This section of code is used for iterating through the list of weather conditions in the array and deciding which photo to print out accordingly.
-I first tried printing the image using the bitmap/file function but unfortunately it kept printing out a new line so I had to find a new way.
-After trying a few functions I found the print function was able to print the image exactly how I wanted to.
-I thought this was interesting because using a few other functions, they each printed out the new line but the print funtion has more options.
+I first tried printing the image using the bitmap/file procedure but unfortunately it kept printing out a new line so I had to find a new way.
+After trying a few procedures I found the print procedure was able to print the image exactly how I wanted to.
+I thought this was interesting because using a few other procedures, they each printed out the new line but the print funtion has more options.
 For this chunk of code, it recursively goes through the cond_list which is a list of the weather conditions for each of the next 10 days.
-It first checks for reaching the end of the the list and would print a new line, otherwise it goes through the cond function.
-The cond function checks the string to see if the weather condition string is either "Clear", "Clouds", "Rain", and "Snow" and prints out the image accordingly.
+It first checks for reaching the end of the the list and would print a new line, otherwise it goes through the cond expression.
+The cond expression checks the string to see if the weather condition string is either "Clear", "Clouds", "Rain", and "Snow" and prints out the image accordingly.
 The else statement is there incase the weather condition it found isn't one of the images we have.

 ```scheme